um-dsp/MalEvol/CapTipper-master/README.md

 In addition, an interactive shell is launched for deeper investigation using various commands such as: hosts, hexdump, info, ungzip, body, client, dump and more...

 Documentation: http://captipper.readthedocs.org

+**Update from 02-Oct-2020:**
+CapTipper now supports Python3 and can be found in the following branch: https://github.com/omriher/CapTipper/tree/python3_support

 [ScreenShot]: http://3.bp.blogspot.com/-7XrSKP1BHzE/VLRGBR3cQ0I/AAAAAAAAZso/3FpWTRi8rYU/s1600/CapTipperScreenShot.png